GoogleCloudPlatform/gcpdiag/website/content/en/privacy.md

 ### Data collected via public APIs

-gcpdiag is a command-line tool that uses credentials provided by you (via oauth, service account key, or application default credentials) to access your data in Google Cloud Platform via public APIs.
+gcpdiag is a command-line tool that uses credentials provided by you (via service account key or application default credentials) to access your data in Google Cloud Platform via public APIs.

 The collected data is never stored or transmitted anywhere except on the